kmahyyg/phishing-auto-clicker/README.md

 - downloading attachments from email.

-if ending in `.zip` , it will be unzipped with password `infected`.
+if ending in `.zip` , it will be unzipped and the first file will be opened.

+We DO NOT support encrypted zip file due to limitation of Golang library.

 if ending in `.docm .doc .xls .xlsm`, it will be directly opened.

+Linux executables must be end in `.elf`.

 - clicking on links.